crusader290/92-96-Honda-Prelude_Fuel-Gauge/README.md

-# 92-96-Honda-Prelude_Fuel-Gauge
+# 92-96 Honda Prelude Fuel Gauge
-Using Arduino Nano V3
+Using Arduino Nano V3 and OLED display to replace the original.